-Participants will explore twenty popular digital tools educators use in their classes to extend learning and differentiate for student needs.
-Participants will review one to four each week (by themselves or in groups) and present their review to classmates in a weekly virtual meeting.
+Participants will explore twenty popular digital tools educators use in their classrooms to extend learning and differentiate for student needs.
+Participants will review between one and four during the four-week class (by themselves or in groups) and present their review to classmates in a weekly Google Hangout.
 Participants will respond to the reviews of their classmates with comments, suggestions, personal experience, and questions.
 All tools can be used by participants in their classroom during the upcoming school year.